Current Legislation

 Black Lung Benefits Improvement Act

-Soon to be reintroduced in the U.S. Senate by Senator Bob Casey (D-PA), Senator Joe Manchin (D-W.Va.), Senator Sherrod Brown (D-OH), Senator Mark Warner (D-VA), and Senator Tim Kaine (D-VA) and in the U.S. House of Representatives by Representatives Matt Cartwright (D-PA-8) and Congressman Bobby Scott (D-VA-3) the Black Lung Benefits Improvement Act is legislation that would reform the program that provides benefits to coal miners suffering from black lung disease.
+Introduced in the U.S. Senate on November 15, 2023, by Senators Bob Casey (D-PA), Joe Manchin (D-W.Va.), Sherrod Brown (D-OH), Mark Warner (D-VA) and Tim Kaine (D-VA) and in the U.S. House of Representatives by Representative Matt Cartwright (D-PA-8) and the U.S. House of Representatives Education and Labor Committee Ranking Member Bobby Scott (D-VA-3) on November 21, 2023, this legislation would reform the program that provides benefits to coal miners suffering from black lung disease.

 The Black Lung Benefits Improvement Act aims to level the playing field for miners and their spouses seeking benefits under the Black Lung Program that is administered by the Department of Labor.
 Specifically, the Act assists claimants by: